 Take Nigeria, for instance.
 Prohibited goods are like firearms, force uniforms, and many other items.

 Another situation is that many countries have regulated products.
 If you import specific product items from specific countries, it will be subject to additional import or special fees.
 Wood bedroom furniture is regulated by the U.S. against Chinese factories, whereas in some countries, it is a duty-free item.

-A significant factor leading to high duty rate and special fees is trade protectionism and anti-dumpting.
+A significant factor leading to high duty rate and special fees is trade protectionism and anti-dumping.
 To avoid paying such extra fees, you need to research and check whether the product items you are going to import is good to go.
-Plus, you need to make sure your Chinese suppliers are not on the list of any anti-dumpting or related blacklist.
+Plus, you need to make sure your Chinese suppliers are not on the list of any anti-dumping or related blacklist.

 29.1 Fail to specify the precise port/place.
 A vigorous place could generate some unnecessary charges or lead to a bit of dispute in cost bearer.

 29.2 Use EXW but have no way to complete the export procedure.
 Ex-work is a term that the seller has the least responsibility in the collaboration during import and export.
 If you want to use Ex-work term, you have to figure out the export access.